thetayloredman/FurDevs-Bot/README.md

 In a folder that you'd like the bot to be stored in, right click and select the "Git Bash Here" option.
 Then run the following: (leave it open, we'll use it for subsequent steps)
 `git clone https://github.com/Discord-FurDevs/FurDevs-Bot.git`

 You should see that a new folder was created falled "FurDevs-Bot".
+Now we enter that folder like this:
+`cd FurDevs-Bot`

 ### Configuring the bot